 The College has resumed in-person classes.
 Learn more about the safe return to campus and MDC’s COVID-19 self-reporting process.

 Recent amendments to the Higher Education Act of 1965 include changes in regulation for State Authorization that may impact online education providers.
 The relevant language includes:

-Miami Dade College desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
-Students residing outside of the State of Florida while attending MDC who desire to resolve a grievance should follow the College's Student Grievance Procedure.
+Miami Dade College desires to resolve student grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
+All students who desire to resolve a grievance while attending MDC should follow the College's Student Grievance Procedure.